 Bridging to National Cyberinfrastructure

-CAC is also funded to provide workshops on XSEDE supercomputers such as the Stampede supercomputer.
-These workshops are held at Carpenter Hall making them readily available to the Cornell research community.
+CAC also provides workshops on XSEDE supercomputers such as the Stampede2 and Frontera supercomputers.
+These workshops are held at Rhodes Hall making them readily available to the Cornell research community.
 XSEDE offers other training classes at various locations.

 If a researcher needs immediate access to XSEDE training, we offer online training on-demand.
 Researchers across the nation use our Cornell Virtual Workshop online learning platform to learn about topics such as scripting, parallel programming, MPI, OpenMP, and visualization.